 Article 3.04.2 CRITERIA FOR GRANTING EXEMPTION BASED ON MEDICAL REVIEW

 A Medical Review will only be granted by ADC and its consultants for a medically justified reason and under the following circumstances:

 The athlete could experience a significant impairment to health if the prohibited substance or prohibited method were to be withheld in the course of treating an acute or chronic medical condition;

 The use of the prohibited substance or prohibited method would produce no additional enhancement of performance other than that which might be anticipated by a return to a state of normal health following the treatment of a legitimate medical condition; and

 There is no reasonable therapeutic alternative or any alternative is inefficient.

-You can examine the CMWFHC Medical Review form here.
+You can examine the CMWFHCM Medical Review form here.

 Module 8: International Competitions